sigcpp/sigcpp.github.io/_posts/2020-04-20-guidelines-for-processing-immutable-text.md

     operators.
 For example:

     - Use member functions such as `at`, `find`, `substr`, and `copy`
-    - Use iterators: For cleaner code, use range-based for loops where possible
+    - Use iterators: Also, for cleaner code, use range-based for loops where possible
     - Use the [algorithms library](https://en.cppreference.com/w/cpp/algorithm)
       where possible
     - Use operators such as subscript, comparison, and stream insertion